ClipFlip : Multi-view Clipart Design

 \subsubsection{Interview result and discussion}

 \begin{description}[style=unboxed,leftmargin=0cm] \item[Viewpoint Survey] \cgfhl{ We asked the participants about their thoughts on difficulties of drawing different viewpoints.
-All of the participants agrees that the difficulties varies across viewpoints.
-Among all participants, eleven out of twelve consider side-top viewpoint more diffcult to draw compared to the rest viewpoints.
-More specifically, for airplane clipart, $83.3\%$ of participants thought the top-side viewpoint is the hardest to draw and $16.7\%$ of them thought the side viewpoint is the hardest one.
-In terms of chair clipart, all participants agree that the top-side viewpoint is the hardest to draw. } \item[Scaffold aids survey] \cgfhl{ Eleven of twelve participants ($91.7\%$) considered the provided visual scaffold is helpful during the drawing process.
-And they thought the visual scaffold is helpful in the following ways: } \begin{itemize} \item \cgfhl{two participants thought the visual scaffold helps them to see the overview in the beginning of the design process and it gives them a better idea of the order in which to draw the different layers composing the target object.} \item \cgfhl{five participants thought the visual scaffold helps them to estimate the ratio and scale between different parts of the target object.} \item \cgfhl{two participants thought the visual scaffold reminds them some details they ignore} \item \cgfhl{two participants thought the visual scaffold helps them to arrange the layering while designing the target object.} \end{itemize} \end{description} \cgfhl{ According to the above user feedback, we can observe that our visual scaffold is helpful for designing clipart under unseen viewpoint, especially useful for estimating the ratio and scale between parts.
-In the meanwhile, two participants thought the visual scaffold might interfere their imagination thus hinders the design process.
-Potential reason is because the visual scaffold is sometimes inaccurate which might conflict with the participants' imagination of the target object. }
+All of the participants agree that the difficulties vary across viewpoints.
+Among all participants, eleven out of twelve consider the upper $45^{\circ}$ viewpoint more challenging to draw than the rest viewpoints.
+More specifically, for airplane clipart, $83.3\%$ of participants thought the upper $45^{\circ}$ viewpoint is the hardest to draw, and $16.7\%$ of them thought the side viewpoint is the hardest one.
+In terms of chair clipart, all participants agree that the upper $45^{\circ}$ viewpoint is the hardest to draw. } \item[Scaffold aids survey] \cgfhl{ Eleven of twelve participants ($91.7\%$) considered the provided visual scaffold is helpful during the drawing process.
+And they thought the visual scaffold is helpful in the following ways: } \begin{itemize} \item \cgfhl{two participants thought the visual scaffold helps them see the overview at the beginning of the design process.
+It gives them a better idea of how to draw the different layers composing the target object.} \item \cgfhl{five participants thought the visual scaffold helps them estimate the ratio and scale between different parts of the target object.} \item \cgfhl{two participants thought the visual scaffold reminds them some details they ignore} \item \cgfhl{two participants thought the visual scaffold helps them to arrange the layering while designing the target object.} \end{itemize} \end{description} \cgfhl{ According to the above user feedback, we can observe that our visual scaffold helps design clipart under an unseen viewpoint, especially useful for estimating the ratio and scale between parts.
+Meanwhile, two participants thought the visual scaffold might interfere with their imagination, thus hindering the design process.
+The potential reason is that the visual scaffold is sometimes inaccurate, which might conflict with the participants' imagination of the target object. }